Keatnuxsuo/PythonicRAGApp/README.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

 1. What is RL and how does it help reasoning?
+   > Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to maximize cumulative rewards.
+In the context of improving reasoning capabilities in language models (LLMs), RL helps by allowing the models to explore and refine their reasoning processes through a trial-and-error approach.
+This leads to the development of complex reasoning behaviors, enabling the models to perform better on reasoning tasks without relying on supervised data for initial training (as demonstrated in DeepSeek-R1-Zero).
+By using RL, the models can evolve their reasoning skills and self-improve through interactions with their environment, which enhances their performance in reasoning benchmarks.
 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?
+   > The primary difference between DeepSeek-R1 and DeepSeek-R1-Zero is their development and capabilities in solving reasoning tasks.
+DeepSeek-R1-Zero is designed to improve upon the foundational capabilities of DeepSeek-R1 by utilizing reinforcement learning, which enhances its ability to handle increasingly complex reasoning tasks through extended test-time computation.
+DeepSeek-R1-Zero naturally acquires the ability to engage in deeper thought processes and exhibits more sophisticated behaviors, such as reflection and exploration of alternative problem-solving approaches.Additionally, DeepSeek-R1 is noted to have limitations in areas such as function calling, multi-turn interactions, complex role-playing, and JSON output, while DeepSeek-R1-Zero aims to leverage the reinforcement learning process to address these deficits and improve performance.
 3. What is this paper about?
+   > It returns I don't know

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?
+> The app passes most of the vibe check as it ensure contextual relevance and preventing misinterpretation.
+However, the pitfalls I noticed are Overly strict Matching Criteria.
+For example, the question has to be closely related to the context in PDF.
+If there's no match because of the wording such as "What is this paper about?" which isn't closely related to the content in the vector database.
+It returns I don't know.

 ## 🚧 CHALLENGE MODE 🚧